 Much more information about COPPA and these restrictions, which have been in place since January 2020, can be found in this article on the 2020 changes by COPPA.
 Much more detailed information about this topic can be found in the Google Family Link Google Help pages.

 Parental rights and Google Accounts – Can I determine that myself?

-Parents are of course free to log in their own account on a device and then allow their children to access it.
+Parents are of course free to log in to their own account on a device and then allow their children to access it.
 However, you are then solely responsible for this.
-Because in such a constellation there are no protective functions for minors that safeguard your child from adult content and advertising that targets adults.
+Because in such a constellation, there are no protective functions for minors that safeguard your child from adult content and advertising that targets adults.

-And you should also think twice and consider using the Parental Controls filters in Family Link or YouTube Kids to protect your child from bullying, privacy violations, access to children through sick, greedy, hateful, or otherwise critical contacts.
+And you should also think twice and consider using the Parental Controls filters in Family Link or YouTube Kids to protect your child from bullying, privacy violations, and access to children through sick, greedy, hateful, or otherwise critical contacts.

 And then there’s probably a limit to that at one point.
-If you give your children completely uncontrolled access to Google services, YouTube and other social media accounts, such as Instagram, Facebook, TikTok, Snapchat, WhatsApp, etc., and the child gets disruptions or problems as a result, this will certainly be an issue to be discussed with the youth welfare office at some point.
+If you give your children completely uncontrolled access to Google services, YouTube, and other social media accounts, such as Instagram, Facebook, TikTok, Snapchat, WhatsApp, etc., and the child gets disruptions or problems as a result, this will certainly be an issue to be discussed with the youth welfare office at some point.
 Therefore, responsible decisions are absolutely necessary here, for the welfare of the child and not only for “I want to have my silence, go away, watch YouTube”.

 Links and Sources: